Research, Community Engagement, Career Exploration

 Martha Reed Coles Undergraduate Research Fellowship Fund (2000): Established in honor of Martha Reed Coles, by members of her family.
 As the first lady of Bowdoin College from 1952 to 1967, she took an active and vital interest in every phase of life at the College.
 The pleasure she received from her interaction with Bowdoin’s students and her appreciation of their youthful energy, intellect, achievements, and promise inspired her children to establish the fund.
 Income from this fund supports students engaged in scholarly research in the arts or humanities.

-Chester W. Cooke III Student Research Fund (2011): Established through a gift from Chester Cooke III, a member of the Class of 1957, this fund supports student research projects with a first preference to students whose major is environmental studies and a second preference for those living in Quinby House.
+Chester W. Cooke III Student Research Fund (2011): Established through a gift from Chester Cooke III, a member of the Class of 1957, this fund supports student community-based research projects with a first preference to students whose major is environmental studies and a second preference for those living in Quinby House.

 Davis Fund (1934): Established through a gift from Walter G. Davis, this fund supports research mini-grants to students to encourage undergraduate interest in international affairs.